Autoflowering Cannabis Seeds

 Autoflowering cannabis seeds and marijuana genetics are distinct from all other types of cannabis.
 Typically, cannabis plant varieties begin their flowering stage growth based on photoperiod.

-Photoperiod is a word which describes the amount of light vs. dark time that a plant needs to grow.
-For example, when growing medical marijuana in the vegetative state, it is often recommended to give eighteen hours of light and six hours of complete darkness.
+Photoperiod is a word that describes the amount of light vs. dark time that a plant needs to grow.
+For example, when growing medical marijuana in a vegetative state, it is often recommended to give eighteen hours of light and six hours of complete darkness.
 This light cycle translates to a photoperiod of 18/6.
 This type of photoperiod imitates early spring conditions for our cannabis plants with long days and short nights.
-This light cycle indicates to the cannabis plant that its time to get big, grow lots of leaves, establish a robust root system, and accumulate needed nutrients for the flowering cycle and for producing cannabis seeds.
+This light cycle indicates to the cannabis plant that it’s time to get big, grow lots of leaves, establish a robust root system, and accumulate needed nutrients for the flowering cycle and for producing cannabis seeds.